Act.rs

 • Solidify the API for 1.0.

-• Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. the actors interactor.
+• Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. channel sender and receiver objects.

 • Improve code reuse